BigoudOps/BigoudOps/README.md

 - 👋 Hi, I’m @BigoudOps
-- 👀 I’m interested in ...
+- 👀 I’m interested in Linux,Open Source & Podcasting
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python & bash
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+Well check below ...

 <!---
 BigoudOps/BigoudOps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.